MHMusa98/Cryptographic-Algorithm-Visualization-/README.md

 ## Features

-- Visualization of popular cryptographic algorithms such as RSA, AES, and SHA.
+- Visualization of popular cryptographic algorithms such as Ceaser Chpher, Vigenere Cipher etc.
 - Interactive demonstrations illustrating the encryption and decryption processes.
 - Dynamic updating of visuals to reflect changes in algorithm parameters and inputs.
 - Educational content accompanying each visualization to explain key concepts.